lockss/kubernetes-tests/README.md

 ## Introduction
-This is an experimental project to bring up a small Kubernetes cluster using only Docker containers.
-At this time, it is intended only for getting familiar with Kubernetes.
+This is an experimental internal project to bring up a small Kubernetes cluster using only Docker containers.
+At this time, it is intended only for getting familiar with Kubernetes, and as a non-trivial example of Docker Compose.

 ## Usage
 1. Install `docker` and `docker-compose`.
 On ArchLinux systems, run the following command: